Guiliano99/cmp-test-suite-update-code/MISSING_SUPPORT_TEMPLATE.md

 (if applicable)

+## Implementation Notes

+- `pyhsslms` supports the new shake variants, but not the key generation for height > 9.
+- `hsslms` does support key generation for height > 9, but not the shake variants.
+- `liboqs-python`: does only support the verification of HSS signatures.
+But not signing and the shake variants.

 ## References
 - RFC 8554 — Leighton-Micali Hash-Based Signatures.
 - RFC 9802 — Use of the HSS and XMSS Hash-Based Signature Algorithms in Internet X.509 PKI.